darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 ### Summary

 Paradise Soccer Club connects the beautiful game with the lifestyle of Hawai’i.
-I worked with PSC to build a website and e-commerce store to connect their brand to their fans across the world.
+I worked with PSC to build a website and e-commerce store to connect their brand to their fans across the universe.

 ### Kick-off